 5 May 1803 The 2nd/63rd (West Suffolk) Regiment embarked for Ireland.

 1854 2nd/63rd (West Suffolk)

 21 July 1854 The 2nd/63rd embarked at Cork on the Royal West Indian mail steamer Avon for the Crimea.
 It arrived at Malta on 1 August and at Constantinople on 7 August 1854.

 Nov The regiment had 15 officers and 713 men serving in the Crimea.
 The amount of sickness in the corps was unusually great and the morbidity severe.
 The surgeon blamed exposure to the inclement weather, severe duty, the men having only half a night in bed for three-quarters of the month.
 During the last week of the month the men had two consecutive nights in their tents.

 Their tents were worn, and the commissariat supplies had been scant but good in quantity.
 The men had expressed difficulty in cooking them for want of fuel, kettles and cooking plates.
 Fevers pneumonia and bowel disorders were prevalent among them.

-2 Dec Burial of Pte James Grubb 63rd Regiment aged 25 years.
+- 2 Dec Pte James Grubb aged 25 years.

 5 May 1856 The 63rd received orders to proceed from the Crimea to Nova Scotia.
 On 5 May it left the camp before Sevastopol for Balaclava.
 It embarked on the steamship Andes for Malta, where it arrived on 11 May 1856.
 At Malta, the regiment trans-shipped to the Himalaya and proceeded to Halifax Nova Scotia with the 62nd Foot.